twosigma/beaker-sharing-server/README.md

 ## Install Locally

 Local installation of nbviewer requires several binary packages to be installed on your system.
-The primary ones are `libmemcached-dev libcurl4-gnutls-dev pandoc libevent-dev`.
+The primary ones are `build-essential python-dev libmemcached-dev libcurl4-gnutls-dev pandoc libevent-dev`.
 Package names may differ on your system, see [salt-states](https://github.com/rgbkrk/salt-states-nbviewer/blob/master/nbviewer/init.sls) for more details.

 If they are installed, you can install the required Python packages via pip.

-`pip install -r requirements.txt`
+`sudo pip install -r requirements.txt`

 ## Running Locally